For parents and players

 What is LTA Youth Matchplay?

-- The 10&U and yellow ball age groups will be using one FAST4 set whilst 8&U and 9&U will use one match tiebreak to 10 points.
+- U10s and yellow ball age groups use the FAST4 scoring system, whilst U8s and U9s use a match tiebreaks to 10 points.

 - The organiser will give a friendly welcome, energetic warm up and explanation of the rules.